kauwelab/PolyRiskScore/static/downloadables/README.md

 * **traitStudyIDToSnps.txt** -- This file is downloaded from the server when no filters are supplied.
 It contains a dictionary of all trait/studyID combinations to a list of all the SNPs included in the study.
 This file is not deleted by the tool, but is updated when the server has new data.
 In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
 * **traitStudyIDToSnps_{ahash}.txt** -- This file is created when specific filters are given to narrow down the studies used in calculations.
 The number at the end of the file name (ahash) is a hash created using all the given parameters.
 This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).
+* **traitStudyIDToSnps_{bhash}.txt** -- This file is created when using user supplied GWAS summary statistics data.
+The number at the end of the file name (bhash) is a hash created using the five required parameters as well as the -u and -a parameters.

 ### Clumping Files